oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 **Notes:**
 * You must have created **racstorage** volume before the creation of the Oracle RAC container.
 * You can change env variables such as IPs and ORACLE_PWD based on your env.
-For details about the env variables, please refer the section 6.
+For details about the env variables, refer the section 6.

 ### Assign Network to additional Oracle RAC container